SunnySummit/NMS-Remixed-Biome-Mods/README.md

 ---

-finally, i might include PAK files for easy modding, mainly for people coming from youtube who want to quickly try out a new remixed mod. i will not, however, update or maintain PAKs. you can do so using the steps mentioned above :)
+finally, i might include PAK files (in folders) for easy modding, mainly for people coming from youtube who want to quickly try out a new remixed mod. i will not, however, update or maintain PAKs. you can do so using the steps mentioned above :)